Bobby Farnham: Professional

 Because of lack of scoring in college, Farnham's agent advised him that to play professionally he would have to become an enforcer.
 As of January 2015 Farnham had fought 40 to 50 times, many injuries, and 100 stitches in his face.
 On March 7, 2012, he signed an amateur tryout agreement with the Providence Bruins of the AHL.
 On April 12, 2012, Farnham signed an amateur tryout agreement with the Worcester Sharks.

 Farnham began the 2012-13 season with the Wheeling Nailers of the ECHL.
 In nine games he recorded three goals, one assist and 46 penalty minutes.
 On November 11, 2012, he signed a professional tryout agreement with the AHL's Wilkes-Barre/Scranton Penguins.
 After eleven games he had two assists and 51 penalty minutes and was signed to an American Hockey League contract.
 Farnham finished the season with 11 points and led all AHL rookies with 274 penalty minutes in 65 regular-season games.

 On July 5, 2013, the Pittsburgh Penguins of the National Hockey League (NHL) signed Farnham to a one-year two-way contract.

 Farnham made his NHL debut on December 11, 2014, for the Pittsburgh Penguins in a game against the Columbus Blue Jackets.
 He appeared in a total of 11 games for Pittsburgh that season.
 In 64 games with the Wilkes-Barre/Scranton Penguins, he tied his AHL career highs in goals (7), assists (7) and points (14).

 On July 13, 2015, the Penguins announced that they had re-signed Farnham to a one-year, two-way contract worth $575,000.
 He made the Penguins opening night roster to begin the 2015–16 season.
-Farnham was waived by Penguins after appearing in 3 games.
-He was claimed by New Jersey Devils on October 26, 2015, and recorded a goal and an assist in his Devils debut.
+Farnham was waived by the Penguins after appearing in 3 games.
+He was claimed by the New Jersey Devils on October 26, 2015, and recorded a goal and an assist in his Devils debut.